D4Science Thematic Gateways supporting Projects D4Science Thematic Gateways supporting Projects

-The following Infrastructure Gateways serve a number of Research Communities, Initiatives, and Projects, each of which having a specific scientific domain and dedicated Virtual Research Environments Virtual Research Environments for Data-Driven Research
+The following Infrastructure Gateways serve a number of Research Communities, Initiatives, and Projects, each of which having a specific scientific domain and dedicated Virtual Labs for Data-Driven Research

 DESIRA Gateway, 14 VREs / VLabs DESIRA Gateway helps the project to develop the concept of Socio-Cyber-Physical Systems to advance understanding of the impact of digitisation in rural areas, linking analysis directly to the United Nation’s Sustainable Development Goals.
 DESIRA enrols agriculture, forestry and rural stakeholders in co-developing scenarios and policies in Living Labs established in 20 European Regions, and a Rural Digitisation Forum gathering 250 stakeholders from all Europe.